Skip to main content

 Admissions Information

-To be admitted to take the CPA examination in Illinois for the first time, a candidate must have successfully completed at least 150 semester hours of acceptable credit and earned a baccalaureate or higher degree.
+To be certified for the CPA examination in Illinois, a candidate must successfully completed at least 150 semester hours of acceptable credit and earn a baccalaureate or higher degree.
 The semester hours accepted by the Board must include an accounting concentration or its equivalent.
 A candidate will be deemed to have met the education requirement if, as a part of the 150 semester hours of education or equivalent as determined by the Board, he or she has earned a graduate degree with a concentration in accounting from a program that is accredited in accounting by the Association to Advance Collegiate Schools of Business (AACSB).
-The Master of Science in Accountancy and the Integrated Bachelor of Science (B.S.)
-Master of Professional Accountancy (M.P.A.) are accredited by the AACSB.
+The Master of Science in Accountancy (MSA) and the Integrated Bachelor of Science (BS) Master of Professional Accountancy (MPA) are accredited by the AACSB.

 Programs >